 A network monitor application helps to keep your enterprise network operating at its maximum capacity.
 Enterprise networks are becoming increasingly complex every day to meet the rising need and demand for digital business solutions.
 A business needs to ensure that its network is performing at the speed and efficiency required of it.
 An essential tool for enterprises to measure their network performance is to utilize a system that constantly monitors a network for slow or failing components.
 In more practical terms, a network monitor is a software that continuously observes your network and the data that flows through it.
 Network monitoring tools notify the network administrator in case of outages or issues.

-Well, the primary benefit is making it easy for IT teams with quick discovery and solve problems within your network.
-Most network monitor solutions observe the network in real-time to catch and alert you to performance issues before the network team would ever discover it themselves reducing the time between when a problem happens and when your enterprise learns of this.
+Network monitor solutions observe the network in real-time to alert you on performance issues even before the network team would ever discover it.
+This reduces the time between when a problem happens and when your enterprise learns of this.
 You will also know about every performance hiccup on your network especially those that are otherwise undetectable to network teams.
-Even if the issue is only marginally affecting performance it could be skated to something much bigger so you will want to be aware of them.
+Even if the issue is only marginally affecting performance it could be skated to something much bigger so you will want to be aware of them

 OpManager's network software supports reliable industry-standard monitoring protocols such as SNMP, Telnet, SSH, and WMI and has a simple to use point-and-click install and setup function.
-This helps monitor network within minutes.
-OpManager supports multiple operating systems and is an agentless network monitor solution - due to this you can skip the entire hassle of agent installation.
+This helps monitor the network within minutes.
+OpManager's server monitoring supports multiple operating systems and is an agentless network monitor solution due to which you can skip the entire hassle of agent installation.
 Post-installation, the device template feature enables you to quickly apply pre-defined monitoring configurations and start monitoring your device right away.

 OpManager offers multi-vendor support with over 9000 device templates out-of-the-box with the option to add your own templates in case you ever need it.
 There are interface templates that can be applied in bulk, templates for file/folder monitoring and, also for process monitoring.
 The Quick Configuration Wizard allows you to apply the configuration to multiple devices on the go quickly.
 In addition to OpManager's default network monitors, you can also create your own monitors for the SNMP-enabled devices in your network.

 OpManager, the advanced network performance monitoring software leverages the monitoring protocols like NetFlow, sFlow, IP SLA in addition to the ones mentioned above (SNMP, SSH, etc.) for monitoring network and server.
 With OpManager's network performance monitor, it is easy to decide upon the critical devices that need monitoring and quickly identify the parameter that consumes bandwidth or identify the device that needs troubleshooting.
-You can monitor the CPU, memory, and disk usage on mission-critical servers and easily identify the application/processes that consume the most resources - this also helps in capacity planning and hardware upgrades.
+You can monitor CPU, memory, and disk usage on mission-critical servers and easily identify the application/processes that consume the most resources and perform effective capacity planning and hardware upgrades.
 Linux network monitor, windows network monitor, OpManager does the job and provides all the information in a common dashboard to simplify your time.

 OpManager provides over 100 reports on various network metrics with exclusive Top 'N' reports that show the top 10 resources (high/low) to quickly gain an understanding of the network.
 There are various network monitor reports for WAN health, ESX VMware servers, Active Directory, MSSQL servers, Exchange servers, and many more that can be scheduled on a daily, weekly, monthly basis or for a custom period with an option to email or publish the reports.
 Monitor network, server and other devices and generate custom reports based on your need with OpManager.